 Ana hails from Russia and thus feels none of us really know what cold is!
 We have yet to establish whether Ana likes vodka or not.
 This seems an oversight on our part...

-Ellie joins us for 6 months initially to support our ongoing work trying to understand the host immune responses important for the control of HCMV reactivation in solid organ transplant recipients.
-Ellie has since be allowed to stay longer as she is an integral part of Pub Quiz winning team!
+Ellie joined us for 6 months initially to support our ongoing work trying to understand the host immune responses important for the control of HCMV reactivation in solid organ transplant recipients.
+Ellie has since be allowed to stay longer as she is an integral part of the Pub Quiz winning team!